Retro-Devils/Devils-Box/README.md

 ## WHAT PI DOES THIS WORK ON ?

-Devils Box has been tested and works on PI ZERO, PI 3, PI4. *BUT MOST THINGS ARE FOR PI 4. see below*
+Devils Box has been tested and works on PI ZERO, PI 3, PI4 and Linux PC(with RetroPie)

 * UPDATE 10/14/22